Study Medicine Abroad in English: Which country suits you?

 The tuition fees are around €4,000 per year, with some small discounts for EU students with low family income.
 However, their entry requirements are very complicated, and the number of applicants is much higher than the number of places available.
 Usually around 3500-4000 international students apply for 204 places in Italy.

-It might be easier to achieve medical admission in private universities in Italy, though their fees are flightly higher (€6,850-€20,000 per year) but they are also means-tested and can offer financial aid in some cases.
+It might be easier to achieve medical admission in private universities in Italy.
+However, their fees are slightly higher (€6,850-€20,000 per year), but they are also means-tested and can offer financial aid in some cases.
 It usually costs EU students around €10,000 per year.
-Private universities in Italy include Cattolica Univesity which has 20 EU places, 30 non-EU places and tuition ranging from 7,000€-16,000€.
-The more popular destination is Humanitas Medical school which has a more accessible version of the IMAT for EU and non-EU students and tuition of about €10,000– 2o,000 per year.
+Private universities in Italy include Cattolica Univesity which has 20 EU places, 30 non-EU places and tuition that ranges from 7,000€-16,000€.
+The more popular destination is Humanitas Medical school which has a more accessible version of the IMAT for EU and non-EU students and tuition fees of about €10,000– 20,000 per year.
 San Raffael International University has the highest tuition at €20,000 per year.

 Study Medicine in Cyprus